 Life changes at the Speed of Light

 Welcome to the landing page for A Little Family Business, book eight in the Operation Quickline series.
 It is available in paperback ($15.99), and ebook ($3.99) at the retailers below.
-The book runs about 210 pages and features Lisa Wycherly and Sid Hackbirn as undercover counter-espionage agents trying to live normal lives.
+The book runs about 210 pages and features Lisa Wycherly and Sid Hackbirn as undercover counter-espionage agents trying to live normal lives, only life keeps changing.

 After Lisa makes a disastrous pickup for Operation Quickline, the top-secret courier group that she and her partner Sid Hackbirn work for, she realizes it’s time for her and Sid to get married.
 They’re already re-building their house and have merged their assets.
 Sid’s given up sleeping around.